GitJournal/gitjournal.io/content/blog/2020-11-05-Oct-Update.md

 ![Devices](/images/blog/2020/11/devices.jpg)

 Even though I reached fairly close to my revenue goal, I feel as though this month has been quite bad.
-Progress has been quite slow this month (health issues), but at the same time I'm thrilled that GitJournal is growing even in a less productive month.
+Progress has been quite slow (health issues), but at the same time I'm thrilled about the revenue growth in a less productive month.
 This has led to me introspect on how GitJournal as a project is being managed, specifically how I manage my time and energy and decide which tasks to do.

 Most teams operate in sprints.
 You plan out tasks for a few weeks and then you execute them.
 This doesn't always work for me.
 Depending on how my energy levels are that day and how motivated I'm feeling I find it easier to do some tasks vs other.
 I broadly divide these tasks based on three different factors - **Creativity**, **Unknowns** and **Experience**.